dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dcedrawinglayer.md

 `visible`:

-- true: The layer will be visible
+- true: The `DrawingLayer` will be visible
-- false: The layer will be invisible.
+- false: The `DrawingLayer` will be invisible.

 **Code Snippet**